 Five things to consider when planning to deliver teaching online.

-I was asked recently which teaching technique I would recommend to every teacher, trainer, assessor or instructor or lecturer, irrespective of their subject.
-A tough question but the use of Visual Instructions Plans (VIPs) just may make it to the top spot.
-Here are 5 reasons why…
+Asked which teaching technique I would recommend to every teacher, trainer, assessor, instructor or lecturer, irrespective of their subject I had no hesitation.
+A tough question but the use of Visual Instructions Plans (VIPs) makes it to the top spot.
+Here are five reasons why.

 NCFE Cache endorses HOW2s.
 They asked us if we would contact some of our customers that deliver their qualifications, to find out what our customers say about HOW2s.
 Adrian Pegg, Assistant Director Teaching, Learning and Assessment at Newcastle College Group reports…